Ain't No Way to Treat a Lady: Later releases

 "Ain't No Way to Treat a Lady" as performed live at the London Palladium in May 1978 may be heard on the 1978 Helen Reddy concert album release Live in London, the song being one of eleven performed as a medley.

 In 2005, Raven Records Australia reissued the song as a two-fer with "One Way Ticket" included as a bonus track.

 Other versions

 A disco version of "Ain't No Way to Treat a Lady" was recorded by Gonzalez and issued as the followup to their 1979 hit "Haven't Stopped Dancin' Yet" but it was not a success.
-The song has also been recorded by Anita Sarawak and - in IsiXhosa - by Letta Mbulu.

-A Finnish rendition of the song: "Sä Tunnet Mun", was recorded by Eija Merilä (fi) while the French rendition " Je Veux T'aimer Comme Une Femme" was recorded by Mireille Mathieu.
-The song also appeared on Bonnie Tyler's 2013 album "The Collection."
+The song has also been recorded by Singaporean singer Anita Sarawak and – in IsiXhosa – by South African singer Letta Mbulu.
+A Finnish rendition of the song, "Sä Tunnet Mun", was recorded by Eija Merilä (fi), while the French rendition "Je Veux T'aimer Comme Une Femme" was recorded by Mireille Mathieu.
+The song also appeared on Bonnie Tyler's 2013 album The Collection.